daltonturner/Replica/pages/posts/storyboardless_app.md

 There are many complexities associated with Xcode projects.
 One that plagued me at the onset of my Swift and iOS development journey was the Storyboard.
 After I finally understood what storyboards do, I decided I preferred a "storyboardless" workflow.
 Programmatically developing views and transitions seemed like a better way for me to more deeply understand iOS development.

 I struggled greatly when removing the `Main.storyboard` file from my initial projects.
 I had no idea where to look when my builds failed.
-Recently, I found an excellent guide on how to properly remove all references to the `Main.storyboard` file within a new project.
+Recently, I found an excellent [guide](https://gist.github.com/Geri-Borbas/9f4fa0a9ab6552151bdf408729a4cd11) on how to properly remove all references to the `Main.storyboard` file within a new project.
 I'm adding the instructions here for quick reference.

 1. Remove `Main.storyboard` file from the bundle.
 2. Remove `main` from *Target/General/Main Interface*
 3. Remove `Main` from `Info.plist` at `Application Scene Manifest/Scene Configuration/Application Session Role/Default Configuration`.
 4. Instantiate `window` with first view controller in `SceneDelegate`.

-Replace this method.
+Replace this method:
 ```Swift
 func scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions) {
     // Use this method to optionally configure and attach the UIWindow `window` to the provided UIWindowScene `scene`.